JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   Paragraph 5.
 Sickness ought not to happen to one who p.
 300 is perfectly sincere.
 If it do happen, he must refer it to some inexplicable will of Heaven.
 As that has afflicted, so it will cure.’
   Paragraph 6.
 ‘When a thing is over and done, submission and acquiescence are what are required, and not renewed attempts at action.’

 [^215]: 300:XXVI I have quoted, in the Introduction, [p.
-37](Introduction_3#p37), _K_û Hsî's remark on the Great Symbolism here. _Kh_ăng-žze says:—‘Heaven is the greatest of all things, and its being in the midst of a mountain gives us the idea of a very large accumulation.
+37](Introduction_3#p37), <i>K</i>û Hsî's remark on the Great Symbolism here. <i>Kh</i>ăng-žze says:—‘Heaven is the greatest of all things, and its being in the midst of a mountain gives us the idea of a very large accumulation.
 And so great p.
 301 is the labour of the superior man in learning, acquiring, and remembering, to accumulate his virtue.’
   Paragraph 1.
 The ‘calamity’ is that of opposition from, or repression by, the subject of line 4.
   Paragraph 3.
 When the action of the hexagram has reached line 6, its work is done.
 The subject of 6 will no longer exercise repression, but join with that of 3, assisting him to advance.
   Paragraph 4.
 The subject of line 4 has indeed occasion for joy.
 Without the use of punishment for crimes committed, by precaution anticipating them, without any trouble he has repressed evil.
 The ‘joy’ gives place in paragraph 5 to ‘congratulation,’ the people being all interested in the action of the ruler.